Key points about Vannair

 Breathe in fully, remove the inhaler from your mouth and hold your breath for 10 seconds or as long as is comfortable.
 Breathe out gently through your nose.

-Using a spacer with your inhaler
+Using a spacer with an MDI (puffer)

-A spacer is an attachment to use with your inhaler.
+A spacer is an attachment to use with your MDI.
 Using a spacer with your MDI makes it easier to use your inhaler and helps to get the medicine into your lungs, where it’s needed (with less medicine ending up in your mouth and throat).
 Spacers improve how well your medicine works.
 Read more about spacers.

 Like all medicines Vannair can cause side effects, although not everyone gets them.
 Often side effects improve as your body adjusts to the new medicine.